 Under the terms of the Scheme's Constitution, the Responsible Entity is entitled to receive management fees, calculated by reference to the net asset value of the Scheme.
-The Responsible Entity's fees of 1.50% per annum are charged to the Scheme.
-Where the Scheme invests into other schemes, the Responsible Entity's fees are calculated after rebating management fees charged by the underlying schemes.
+The Responsible Entity's fees charged to the Scheme are nil% per annum for Class B and 1.23% per annum for Class A. Where the Scheme invests into other schemes, the Responsible Entity's fees are calculated after rebating management fees charged by the underlying schemes.